 So Able Carry reached out to me recently and asked if I wanted to check out their new Max backpack that they’ll be putting on kickstarter.
 Of course I agreed, and so for the past week Ive been testing out the bag.
 Now this is a pre-production sample so some of the small details or colours are subject to change but overall the look and size will remain the same.
 I’d like to thank Able Carry for the opportunity to get an early hands on and they didn’t pay me for the review so my thoughts and opinions are my own.
-Please do check out the links in the description and support the kickstarter.

 So let’s start off with the sizing.
 This is an overall 30L backpack but its main compartment is 22L.
 I’ll get more into that in a bit.
 Its price on kickstarter will be $226USD with a full price later at $256USD.
 It will come in 3 nice colours.
 The Ocean Blue which I have here.
 The Forest Green and the Tarmac Black, which personally I think looks great.
 I’ll quickly mention here that I did a full ‘hands on’ look at the bag in another video too if you want a more detailed walkthrough of the features.